-Whether you choose to start with the Level 1 Institute, a single course, or the full MEd Program, the Critical Skills Classroom offers you a set of powerful learning experiences in support of classroom and school change initiatives.
+Whether you choose to start with the Level 1 Institute, an online course, or the full MEd Program, the Critical Skills Classroom offers you a set of powerful learning experiences in support of classroom and school change initiatives.
 It is a simple, elegant structure to help ready students for college and careers.

 The Critical Skills Program is a mindset, a way of teaching and learning that supports a wide array of school change initiatives including: